Post-glacial rebound: Applications

 Ice thickness histories are useful in the study of paleoclimatology, glaciology and paleo-oceanography.
 Ice thickness histories are traditionally deduced from the three types of information: First, the sea level data at stable sites far away from the centers of deglaciation give an estimate of how much water entered the oceans or equivalently how much ice was locked up at glacial maximum.
 Secondly, the location and dates of terminal moraines tell us the areal extent and retreat of past ice sheets.
 Physics of glaciers gives us the theoretical profile of ice sheets at equilibrium, it also says that the thickness and horizontal extent of equilibrium ice sheets are closely related to the basal condition of the ice sheets.
 Thus the volume of ice locked up is proportional to their instantaneous area.
 Finally, the heights of ancient beaches in the sea level data and observed land uplift rates (e.g. from GPS or VLBI) can be used to constrain local ice thickness.
 A popular ice model deduced this way is the ICE5G model.
 Because the response of the Earth to changes in ice height is slow, it cannot record rapid fluctuation or surges of ice sheets, thus the ice sheet profiles deduced this way only gives the "average height" over a thousand years or so.

 Glacial isostatic adjustment also plays an important role in understanding recent global warming and climate change.

 Discovery

 Before the eighteenth century, it was thought, in Sweden, that sea levels were falling.
 On the initiative of Anders Celsius a number of marks were made in rock on different locations along the Swedish coast.
 In 1765 it was possible to conclude that it was not a lowering of sea levels but an uneven rise of land.
-In 1865 Thomas Jamieson came up with a theory that the rise of land was connected with the ice age that had been first discovered in 1837.
-The theory was accepted after investigations by Gerard De Geer of old shorelines in Scandinavia published in 1890.